Should You Cover Microgreen Seeds? – A Test

 Cover Microgreen Seed Test - Results

 The reason we used radish seeds is that they germinate and grow quickly.
-In fact, radish microgreens can be ready in as soon as seven days.
+In fact, radish microgreens can be ready as soon as seven days.

 You can expand the photos by clicking on them to get a better view.